Limited Liability Company (LLC) Business Insurance

 Cleaning businesses may need a janitorial bond before a client will allow cleaners onto their property.

-It may take a little research to find out which type of business insurance coverage you need, or simply ask a licensed insurance agent.
+It may take a little research to find out which type of business insurance coverage you need.
+Review information for businesses we insure, or simply ask our licensed insurance agent.

-How can I save money on business insurance for an LLC?
+How can I save money on LLC business insurance?

 Bundle policies.
-Many small business owners buy general liability coverage and commercial property insurance together in a business owner's policy, which costs less than purchasing each policy separately.
+Many small business owners buy general liability coverage and commercial property insurance together in a business owner's policy (BOP), which costs less than purchasing each policy separately.
 It's sometimes possible to bundle additional coverages, depending on your profession.

 Shop around.
 Compare insurance options from different providers to make sure you're not paying too much for insurance.
-With Insureon, you can get quotes today with our free online application.
+With Insureon, you can get quotes today with our free online quote.

-Choose a high deductible.
+Choose a higher deductible.
 You can customize your insurance policy to save money, such as by choosing a higher deductible or lower policy limits.

 Avoid claims.
 Finally, take steps to reduce your business's risks.
 Prompt cleanup of spills, the elimination of clutter, and bright lighting can help customers and employees avoid accidents, which helps keep your premiums low.